Plasma-activated bonding: Reactive ion etching (RIE)

 The RIE mode is used in dry etching processes and through reduction of parameters, i.e. HF power, this method is usable for surface activation.

 The electrode attached to the HF-Generator is used as carrier of the wafer.
 Following, the surfaces of the wafers charge up negatively caused by the electrons and attract the positive ions of the plasma.
 The plasma ignites in the RIE-reactor (shown in figure "Scheme of a plasma reactor for low pressure plasma activated bonding").

-The maximal bond strength is achieved with nitrogen and oxygen as process gases and is sufficiently high with a homogeneous dispersion over the wafers after annealing at 250 °C. The bond energy is characterized > 200 % of non-activated reference wafer annealed at the same temperature.
+The maximal bond strength is achieved with nitrogen and oxygen as process gases and is sufficiently high with a homogeneous dispersion over the wafers after annealing at 250 °C. The bond energy is characterized > 200 % of non-activated reference wafers annealed at the same temperature.
 The surface activated wafer pair has 15% less bond energy compared to a high temperature bonded wafer pair.
 Annealing at 350 °C results in bonding strengths similar to high-temperature bonding.